 During the spring of 2019, representatives from the community participated in the annual Midwest Crane Count.
 These representatives will also organize and participate in the 2020 Crane Count.
 The city has also been encouraging citizens to participate in the annual Christmas Bird Count and the Great Backyard Bird Count through advertising on Facebook.

 All results of the Bluebird Trails within the City of Oconto are reported to Bluebird Restoration Association of Wisconsin (BRAW).
 Purple Martin results are reported to the Purple Martin Association.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 The library is also adding books about birding and other nature related fields to their collection, for all age groups.

 Bird City Oconto with help of the Farnsworth Public Library and the Oconto Park and Rec.
 Department created and added 4 adventure backpacks to the library for checkout.

 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.

-The city of Oconto and the Oconto Bird City group are actively raising awareness of the bird assets that can be found in the community.
-They have created in 2014 Bird City of Oconto Bird List, an Oconto Marsh Bird List and a Help the Birds brochure, is continuing to print them and give people free access to them.
+The City of Oconto and the Oconto Bird City group are actively raising awareness of the bird assets that can be found in the community.
+They have created the 2014 Bird City of Oconto Bird List, an Oconto Marsh Bird List and a Help the Birds brochure, and are continuing to print them and give people free access to them.
 Bird City Oconto maintains 2 field trips to the Oconto Marsh yearly.

 The city tourism committee assists with paying for the Oconto Discovery Guide, every year, which promotes Bird Watching especially for the Oconto Harbor and Oconto Marsh.